ParasX1/ANU-Market-Place/Report.md

 Singleton:
   A singleton design pattern was used in the Parser.java class.
 This is because only one instance of parser is ever necessary.
 You are not going to parse two seperate searches at the same time.

+Facade:
+  A Facade design pattern was semi implemented in the MainChat.java class.
+This is because the chat implementation is complex, and this class hides other component classes.

 **Grammar(s)**